Large presence of Chinese vessels in Indian Ocean region, India keeping close watch: Navy chief

 On a question on PLA Navy ships docking at ports in Pakistan, he said, these ships are docking at ports in various countries, and not just in Pakistan.

-As far as their visit to ports in Pakistan are concerned, "we are ceased of it, and keep a watch on", he said.
+As far as their visit to ports in Pakistan are concerned, "we are seized of it, and keep a watch on it", he said.

-As far as China is concerned, in the last 10 years, a large number of ships and submarines have been Commissioned by it in the last ten years, the third aircraft carrier is under construction, and much larger destroyers they are working on, he said, adding, "we feel this will plateau at some time".
+As far as China is concerned, in the last 10 years, a large number of ships and submarines have been commissioned by it, the third aircraft carrier is under construction, and much larger destroyers they are working on, he said, adding, "we feel this will plateau at some time".

-"We are keeping a very close watch in the Indian Ocean Region... and effort is to know whose presence is there and what are they up to, monitoring it 24x7 and we deploy aircraft, UAVs, ships, submarines, etc.," the Navy chief said.
+"We are keeping a very close watch in the Indian Ocean Region... and effort is to know whose presence is there and what are they up to, and monitoring it 24x7, and we deploy aircraft, UAVs, ships, submarines, etc.," the Navy chief said.

 "There is a large presence of Chinese vessels.
 At any point of time, there are 3-6 Chinese warships in the India Ocean Region," he said, adding some are close to the Gulf of Oman, and some in the eastern part of the IOR, among other places.